sravya267/Portfolio/index.md

-## Data Doodles
+## Portfolio

-A collection of my data tinkering projects.
+A collection of my projects.
 Join me as I experiment, fumble, and occasionally stumble upon something unexpectedly cool.

 ---